Return to Index

 - If your sense of balance or muscle strength is affected, avoid falls by moving carefully, using handrails when going up or down stairs, and using bath mats in the bathtub or shower.
 Use a cane or other walking aid if needed.

-- If possible, always wear shoes with rubber soles, such as sneakers.
+- If possible, always wear shoes with soft soles, such as sneakers.

 - When bathing, check the temperature of your bath water with a thermometer.
 This will help you avoid getting burned by water that is too hot.